japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 A flag is explicitly turned off only for <<executorLost, `ShuffleMapTask` tasks when their executor is lost>>.

 | [[taskAttempts]] `taskAttempts`
-| Registry of link:spark-scheduler-TaskInfo.adoc[TaskInfos] per every task attempt per task.
+| Registry of spark-scheduler-TaskInfo.md[TaskInfos] per every task attempt per task.

 | [[taskInfos]] `taskInfos`
-| Registry of link:spark-scheduler-TaskInfo.adoc[TaskInfos] per task id.
+| Registry of spark-scheduler-TaskInfo.md[TaskInfos] per task id.

 Updated with the task (id) and the corresponding `TaskInfo` when `TaskSetManager` <<resourceOffer, finds a task for execution (given resource offer)>>.

 NOTE: It _appears_ that the entires stay forever, i.e. are never removed (perhaps because the maintenance overhead is not needed given a `TaskSetManager` is a short-lived entity).

 | [[tasks]] `tasks`
-| Lookup table of xref:scheduler:Task.adoc[Tasks] (per partition id) to schedule execution of.
+| Lookup table of scheduler:Task.md[Tasks] (per partition id) to schedule execution of.

-NOTE: The tasks all belong to a single <<taskSet, TaskSet>> that was given when <<creating-instance, `TaskSetManager` was created>> (which actually represent a single xref:scheduler:Stage.adoc[Stage]).
+NOTE: The tasks all belong to a single <<taskSet, TaskSet>> that was given when <<creating-instance, `TaskSetManager` was created>> (which actually represent a single scheduler:Stage.md[Stage]).

 | [[tasksSuccessful]] `tasksSuccessful`
 |